-The annual fee of $450 might seem a bit steep to some, but The Platinum Card from American Express offers no foreign transaction fees with purchases made on your Platinum Card, access to Platinum Card Concierge to help secure last minute reservations or shop for a hard-to-find gift, and the potential to receive up to $200 a year in statement credits for airline incidental fees like checked bag fees, flight-change fees and snacks after a qualifying airline is selected.
+The annual fee of $550 might seem a bit steep to some, but The Platinum Card® from American Express offers no foreign transaction fees on purchases made abroad, access to Platinum Card Concierge to help secure last-minute reservations or shop for a hard-to-find gift, and the potential to receive up to $200 a year in statement credits for airline incidental fees like checked bag fees, flight-change fees and snacks after a qualifying airline is selected.
 Plus, you'll be eligible for up to $200 annually in Uber savings.
 Terms apply.

 Unlimited cash back on business purchases